BagelNetwork/Client/javascript/README.md

 ## Overview

-The official BagelDB API endpoint is `api.bageldb.ai`.
+The official Bagel API endpoint is `api.bageldb.ai`.

-The BagelDB JavaScript client provides easy access to the BagelDB API from Node.js applications.
+The Bagel JavaScript client provides easy access to the Bagel API from Node.js applications.

 The full source code with examples is available on [GitHub](https://github.com/BagelNetwork/Client/tree/main/javascript).